Curriculum Vision and Intent

 Our curriculum is constantly adapted and developed to ensure we do all we can to address these difficulties.
 Our determination is that our disadvantaged students achieve as least as well as their more advantaged peers.
 Some of the strategies that we put in place to make this aspiration a reality include:

-- In all subjects, seating disadvantaged students close to positive and conscientious role models.
+- In all subjects, seating disadvantaged students close to positive and conscientious peers.
 We aim to place our disadvantaged students in higher ability sets where possible, so that their aspirations are high and that there are many positive role models within the class.

 - Class teachers provide enhanced and precise feedback to disadvantaged students.
 This includes ensuring their work is checked regularly in lessons with constructive advice on how to improve, checking students are clear on homework tasks and are able to complete these at home.